-With the advancement of technology and need for a more detailed and complicated prints on t-shirts, the print industry has moved from the traditional screen printing and embroidery to more digital direct-to-garment printing.
-Although the popularity of screen printing and embroidery is not going out of style, the DTG printing industry on the other hand is getting stronger for its fast delivery and printing high-quality artworks.
+With the advancement of technology and need for more detailed and complicated prints on t-shirts, the print industry has moved from the traditional screen printing and embroidery to more digital direct-to-garment printing.
+Although the popularity of screen printing and embroidery is not going out of style, the DTG printing industry, on the other hand, is getting stronger for its fast delivery and printing high-quality artworks.

 - Kornit Breeze ~ $65,000

 - The Brother GTX ~ $23,000

 - Epson F2100 ~ $18,000

 - Brother GT-381 ~ $14,000

 Here are the seven of the best DTG printers with pricing best suited for your print business:

 Price: ~ $55,000